DefangLabs/samples/samples/django/README.md

 2. Open the terminal and type `defang login`
 3. Type `defang compose up` in the CLI
 4. Now your application will be launched

+---

+Title: Django

+Short Description: A simple Django app that uses SQLite as the database

+Tags: django, sqlite

+Languages: python